robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 **Windows 10 mobile**

 - Metro file manager: File/directory viewing & navigate works, copying out from ESP8266 to.
-Storing back start, but then stalls.
+Storing back starts, but then stalls.
 Slow and chaotic sequence of FTP commands.

+**Conclusion**: All dedicated ftp clients work fine, and most of the file managers too.

 ## Trouble shooting
 The only trouble observed so far was clients not releasing the connections.
-You may tell by the value of `uftp.client_list`. which should be empty if not client is connected.
+You may tell by the value of `uftp.client_list` which should be empty if not client is connected.
 In that case you may restart the server with uftpd.restart().
-If `uftd.client_busy` is `True` when not client is connected, then restart the server with with `uftpd.restart()` If you want to see what happens at the server, you may set verbose to 2.
+If `uftd.client_busy` is `True` when no client is connected, then restart the server with with `uftpd.restart()`.
+If you want to see what happens at the server, you may set verbose to 2.
-Just restart it with `uftpd.restart(verbose=2)`, or set `uftpd.verbose_l = 2`,
+Just restart it with  `uftpd.restart(verbose=2)`,  or set `uftpd.verbose_l = 2`, and
-and `uftpd.verbose_l = 0` to stop control messages again.
+`uftpd.verbose_l = 0` to stop control messages again.

-## Files ##
+## Files
 uftpd.py: Server source file
 uftpd.mpy: Compiled version
 README.md: This one